Did Pakistan ever act against Azhar? Intel reports show, he remained protected always

 The Indian Intelligence says that he was moved out of Bhawalpur immediately after the Pulwama attack and asked to lie low.
 The ISI had advised both Azhar and Lashkar-e-Tayiba chief, Hafiz Saeed to lie low and also not address any public rallies as the heat on them was high.

-Officials also explain that Pakistan cannot let go of Azhar at this crucial juncture.
+Officials also explained that Pakistan cannot let go of Azhar at this crucial juncture.
 Firstly, he is their proxy in the war against India.

 The latest on Azhar says that he has been told to oversee the operations of his cadres and plan strikes.
-The Intelligence has also conveyed to the security forces about the possible build up of terrorists along the border areas.
+The Intelligence has also conveyed to the security forces about the possible build-up of terrorists along with the border areas.
 Pakistan has been planning a major infiltration drive in the aftermath of India abrogating Article 370.

 Officials tell OneIndia that the cadre of the JeM was extremely dejected with the arrest of their chief.